-Trade secrets often comprise customer lists, sensitive marketing information, unpatended inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.
+Trade secrets often comprise customer lists, sensitive marketing information, non-patented inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.
 Legall speaking, information is more likely to be considered a trade secret if it is:

-Texas’s version of the Uniform Trade Secrets Act refers to the theft of trade secrets as misappropriation.
-Under Texas law, "misappropriation" refers to the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means; or (B) disclosure or use of a trade secret of another without express or implied consent..." through improper means, such as theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.
+Texas’s version of the UTSA refers to the theft of trade secrets as misappropriation.
+Under Texas law, "misappropriation" refers to the "acquisition of a trade secret of another by a person who knows or has reason to know that the trade secret was acquired by improper means; or (B) disclosure or use of a trade secret of another without express or implied consent..." through improper means, such as theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.

 Texas prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a Texas company was unaware it possessed purloined trade secrets, it can still be prosecuted under Texas law if it should have known.

-The injunction may be terminated when the trade secret has ceased to exist, but the injunction may be continued for an additional reasonable period of time in order to eliminate any commercial advantage that otherwise would be derived from the misappropriation.
+The injunction may be terminated when the trade secret has ceased to exist, or may be continued for an additional reasonable period of time in order to eliminate any commercial advantage that otherwise would be derived from the misappropriation.
 In exceptional circumstances, an injunction may condition future use upon payment of a reasonable royalty for no longer than the period of time for which use could have been prohibited.
-Exceptional circumstances can a theft that is so bad that the court order would be meaningless.
+Exceptional circumstances can mean a theft so bad that the court order would be rendered meaningless.

-A victim of trade secret theft can also seek financial compensation that measures the actual loss attributed to the theft or the profits (or “unjust enrichment”) acquired by the trade secret thief.
+A victim of trade secret theft can also seek financial compensation based on the actual loss attributed to the theft or the profits (or “unjust enrichment”) acquired by the trade secret thief.
 In egregious situations, a Texas court can award punitive damages up to twice the amount of any award.
 Attorney fees will also be awarded in egregious (willful and malicious) situations or if a claim is brought in bad faith.

 The Act also makes it a federal crime to receive, buy, or possess trade secret information knowing it to have been stolen.
 The Act’s definition of “trade secret” is similar to that of the Uniform Trade Secrets Act.
 The penalties for a violation of this statute include a potential prison term of 15 years and fines up to $5 million, depending on whether the defendant is an individual or a corporation.
 A private party can still sue for trade secret theft even if the federal government files a criminal case under the Economic Espionage Act.